Stockholm university

 Assessment

-Assessment takes place through assignments and a take-home exam.
+Assessment takes place through seminars and assignments.

 Examiner